Azure-Samples/Iot-Telemetry-Simulator/README.md

 .\SimulatorCloudRunner.ps1
 ```

 You will be asked to enter the Azure IoT Hub Connection string.
-After that a resource group and container instance will be created.
+After that, a resource group and one or more container instances will be created.

 The cloud runner can be customized with the following parameters (as `-ParameterName ParameterValue`):